 See a GP or visit a GUM clinic if you're not sure what's causing the problem.
 Feeling sore or itchy can sometimes be a sign of a sexually transmitted infection (STI).

-Pain deep inside the pelvis (pain felt below your belly button) can be a sign of a more serious condition, such as endometriosis, so it's important to see a GP to get it checked out.
+Pain deep inside the pelvis (pain felt below your belly button) can be a sign of a more serious condition, such as endometriosis, so it's important to see a doctor to get it checked out.